D-L-M/pathfinder/README.md

 The pathfinding algorithm models human behaviour, best described by the analogy of a person wandering a busy city, exploring random streets but always favouring those that lead in the direction of their destination (imagine searching for a tall landmark that you can see in the distance).

-This method of searching is generally fairly accurate, although does result in some interesting anomalies such as occasionally looping back on itself, making it suitable for pathfinding that aims to mimic that undertaken by a human.
+This method of searching (loosely based on the A* algorithm) is generally fairly accurate, although does result in some interesting anomalies such as occasionally looping back on itself, making it suitable for pathfinding that aims to mimic that undertaken by a human.

 ## Setting Up